unibe-icelab/thz-image-explorer/paper/paper.md

 ## Filtering pipeline

 The filtering process is a simple linear pipeline, where the output of one filter is the input of the next filter.
-The structure is shown in figure \ref{fig:software-architecture}.

 ### Time Domain Before FFT

-Before applying the Fast-Fourier-Transform (FFT), a tilt-compensation can be applied to the time domain trace to compensate any misalignment's along the $x$ axis and/or $y$ axis.
+Before applying the Fast-Fourier-Transform (FFT), a tilt-compensation can be applied to the time domain trace to compensate any misalignment along the $x$ axis and/or $y$ axis.
 Additionally, a simple band-pass filter can be applied to exclude secondary peaks.

 ### FFT

-To reduce artefacts in the frequency domain, a window is multiplied to the time domain before applying the Fast-Fourier-Transform (FFT).
-By default, the adapted Blackman window is applied, but the user can also select other windows:
+To reduce artefacts in frequency domain, a window is multiplied to the time domain signal before applying the Fast-Fourier-Transform (FFT).
+By default, an adapted Blackman window is applied, but the user can also select other windows:

 - Adapted Blackman (default)